leestott/Building-Microsoft-Custom-Vision-AI-Model-and-Apps/README.md

 BingImageCLI.exe -k yourkey -s "Psilocybe cubensis, magic" -l ShareCommercially -p c:\photos\mushroom -m 50 -fmax 4000000 BingImageCLI.exe -k yourkey -s "Agaricus bisporus" -l ShareCommercially -p c:\photos\mushroom -m 50 -fmax 4000000
 ```

-This will download over 200 images (some may fail with 403/404s) to the c:\photos\mushroom folder each within their own subfolder of category.

 For a more details on the CLI see [BingImageCLI](/BingImageCLI/)